mbheinen/bpa-ipf-tsp/docs/index.rst

 Interactive Power Flow has the following high level feature set:

  * Set of command line tools for running studies
+ * Set of C API functions for running studies
+ * `Motif X Window`_ based graphical user interface allowing easy-to-edit graphical display of the network diagram
- * Basic power flow capabilities and advanced capabilities like REI reduction and transient stability
+ * Basic power flow and advanced capabilities like REI reduction and transient stability
- * Domain specific languages for "batch" command line runs in which various scenarios are studied
+ * Domain specific languages for "batch" command line runs in which multiple scenarios can be studied
  * Output reports
- * `Motif X Window`_ based graphical user interface allowing easy-to-edit graphical display of network diagram (coordinate file)
- * Extensive log messages for maximum aid to the user in troubleshooting
+ * Extensive log messages for aiding the user in troubleshooting

 Contents
 ========